Aliases for AMPD2 Gene

 AMPD2 (Adenosine Monophosphate Deaminase 2) is a Protein Coding gene.
-Diseases associated with AMPD2 include spastic paraplegia 63 and pontocerebellar hypoplasia, type 9.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include AMP deaminase activity.
+Diseases associated with AMPD2 include Pontocerebellar Hypoplasia, Type 9 and Spastic Paraplegia 63, Autosomal Recessive.
+Among its related pathways are ATP/ITP metabolism and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include deaminase activity and AMP deaminase activity.
 An important paralog of this gene is AMPD3.

 AMP deaminase plays a critical role in energy metabolism.
 Catalyzes the deamination of AMP to IMP and plays an important role in the purine nucleotide cycle.